-What we do is always evidence-based, through cutting-edge research by studying tourism and hospitality in depth.
+Our in-depth and cutting-edge research in tourism and hospitality means that what we do is always evidence-based.
 We have expertise in many different fields to address issues in a multidisciplinary and multicultural way.
 We aspire to drive the future innovation agenda globally.
-Our academics have, for example, worked with the Scottish Government to provide the evidence base for business decisions made at prestigious tourism organisations, such as VisitScotland.
-Research funded by the European Commission contributes to the creation of the Holy Grail Route and the creation of accessible tourism innovations to support disabled travellers, as well as the promotion of vegetable consumption among adolescence and elderly.
+Our academics have, for example, worked with the Scottish government to provide the evidence base for business decisions made at prestigious tourism organisations, such as VisitScotland.
+Research funded by the European Commission contributes to the creation of the Holy Grail Route and the creation of accessible tourism innovations to support disabled travellers, as well as the promotion of vegetable consumption among adolescents and elderly.

 We’re also home to three of the world's top 10 tourism journals: Tourism Management, the International Journal of Tourism Research and Tourism Economics, as well as the leading international textbook Tourism Principles and Practice, among other publications.

 We are proud of our industry collaborations that enable us to cocreate best professional practice through constant interaction and engagement.
-We are privileged to work in Bournemouth and Poole, a living tourism and hospitality lab.
+We are privileged to work in Bournemouth and Poole, a living tourism and hospitality laboratory.
 This enables our research and teaching to have great relevance and impact in the global marketplace.
-We work closely with a number of professional organisations including the United Nations World Tourism Organisation, VisitBritain, VisitScotland, VisitWiltshire, Bournemouth Tourism, Merlin Entertainments Resort Theme Parks, TUI, Hilton Hotels, Corinthia Hotels and many others.